fumzy123/fumzy123/README.md

 <p align="center">
     Welcome to my Github repo.
-My name is Fume Uvwie, I'm <strong>Web/Game Developer</strong> and <strong>Motion Designer</strong>.
-    I'm currently on a mission to build visually engaging, interactive, and immersive digital experiences on the web through the combination of <em>Code</em>,
+My name is Fume Uvwie, I'm <strong> Software Developer</strong> on a mission to build visually engaging, interactive, and immersive digital experiences on the web through the combination of <em>Code</em>,
     <em>Design</em>, and <em>Animation</em>.
 I love learning, consistently iterating,
     and experimenting with new technologies.
 You can check out